-The Nevada desert is known as nuclear testing grounds, so it makes sense to place this museum in Las Vegas.
-It has many interactive exhibits and lots of information about the timeline of nuclear research and testing in US.
+The Nevada desert was known as a nuclear testing ground, so it makes sense to place this museum in Las Vegas.
+It has many interactive exhibits and lots of information about the timeline of nuclear research and testing in the US.
 Make sure to stop at Ground Zero Theater.
 This Museum is located near the convention center on Flamingo Rd.

 Not showgirl bodies - this is an exhibit about the human body and its organs.
 The exhibits include 13 whole bodies and 260 preserved organs.
 This might be very appealing to teens and somewhat disturbing to younger children.
 It is located inside Luxor.

 Also located inside Luxor, it features about 300 artifacts and several replicas of the ship.
 If you loved the 1997 movie, you will enjoy this museum.